 Apiculture / Beekeeping – API

 Insurance protecting a beekeeper’s primary income sources – honey, pollen collection, wax and breeding stock.
-The program uses rainfall indices to estimate local rainfall.
-For additional information see proag.com/apiculture/
+The Apiculture (API) crop insurance program uses rainfall indices to estimate local rainfall.
+See the Apiculture Pilot page for additional details.

 This is the total amount of the crop/commodity produced.
 It is calculated by taking counts in the field and following RMA procedures.
 This amount is used for claim calculation when the crop is not harvested, or other circumstances apply as outlined in the applicable handbooks.
 This calculation method is called an “appraisal”.